RebRut03/Election_Analysis2/README.md

 # Election Analysis Audit Results

+- Seth and Tom enlisted my help with an election audit to provide a breakdown of the number of votes and percentage of the total votes each candidate received and which candidate won the election, their vote count, and their percentage of total votes.
+These results were shared with the election commission, and the commission has requested some additional data to complete the audit:
+  - The voter turnout for each county
+  - The percentage of votes from each county out of the total count
+  - The county with the highest turnout

 ## Overview of Election Audit: Explain the purpose of this election audit analysis.
 ## Election-Audit Results: Using a bulleted list, address the following election outcomes.
 Use images or examples of your code as support where necessary.
 - How many votes were cast in this congressional election?